Brightcodes/adblock-block/README.md

 Adblock blocker
 ===============

-A swf plugin for a Brightcove Player that detects when an adblocker has been used to prevent advertising being shown in the player.
+A SWF plugin for a Brightcove Player that detects when an adblocker has been used to prevent advertising being shown in the player.

 Requires the [Brightcove Player API SWC](http://support.brightcove.com/en/docs/flash-only-player-api-swc).